Current Members

 Liana Francoeur

 Hello!
-I am currently in my fourth year of a BA in psychology and 1st year of the Honours program.
-My research interests in the lab include how peer victimization and perception of class climate can affect internalizing problems in adolescents.
-I am excited to be starting in the PEERS lab this year to be able to gain hands-on research experience.
-My future plans include going to graduate school to further my education in psychology, so I can make an impact on adolescents struggling with their mental health.
+I am currently in my fifth year of a BA in psychology and 2nd year of the Honours program.
+My thesis focuses on the co-occurrence of loneliness and peer victimization in adolescents.
+Additionally, it also looks at how sexual orientation moderates this relationship.
+I am looking forward to continuing to learn and gaining hands-on research experience in the PEERS lab this year!
 In my spare time, I love reading, doing anything involving crafts (especially painting), and re-watching my favourite shows!

 Livia Eni